jank-st/stm32U0_training_materials/adc/adc_theory.md

 ## Regular  Conversion data stored in DR register only

-The data from ADC conversion store in ADC DR
+The data from ADC conversion store in ADC DR.

 ## DMA one shot mode